 Philippines receives more Sinovac vaccines from China

-Residents are inoculated with the Sinovac COVID-19 vaccine inside an evacuation center in Batangas Province, the Philippines on July 5, 2021.
-(Xinhua/Rouelle Umali)

-MANILA, July 29 (Xinhua) -- China delivered an additional batch of Sinovac CoronaVac vaccines to the Philippines on Thursday to support the Southeast Asian country's inoculation campaign against the COVID-19 pandemic.
+MANILA, July 30 (Xinhua) -- China delivered an additional batch of Sinovac CoronaVac vaccines to the Philippines on Friday.

-The Philippines has received over 31.3 million doses of different brands of vaccines so far.
+Health Secretary Francisco Duque received the fresh batch of Chinese vaccines at the airport in Manila.

-The country has administered more than 18 million doses of COVID-19 vaccines as of July 27.
-More than 6.8 million people have been fully vaccinated against COVID-19 so far.
+The country has administered more than 19.3 million doses of COVID-19 vaccines.
+More than 7.8 million people have been fully vaccinated against COVID-19 so far.
 The government aims to vaccinate up to 70 million people this year.

 Photos